zerowastefestival/zerowastefestival.github.io/_events/2018-12-festival.md

 <a name="zero"></a>
 ##### 11:00 -- 12:00 <br/> Zero Waste with Kids

 Cutting down even when you have little ones about.
-More info coming soon.
+Have you noticed how much waste is generated since the arrival of your baby?
+Want the best for your little one but still want to care for the environment and your pocket!
+Adapting elements of the Zero Waste lifestyle can have benefits for all the family.
+This talk is brought to you by Timi Nicholson of [Simple No Waste Life](https://simplenowastelife.com/).
+Get practical tips that you can start using straight away.

 <a name="wrapping"></a>
 ##### 12:00 -- 1:00 <br/> Alternative Gift Wrapping

 ![Alternative Gift Wrapping]({{ site.baseurl }}/images/events/2018-12-festival/teaser-alternative-gift-wrapping.jpg "Alternative Gift Wrapping"){:style="float: top;margin-right: 10px;height: 200px;"}

 Less glitter, less waste and a lot more taste!
 This workshop will be looking at how to gift wrap responsibly using upcycled materials, fabrics and craft supplies.
 Your host will be Belle from [Other Mother Creations](https://www.facebook.com/OtherMotherCreations/).
 She is an upcycling enthusiast who loves to use old fabrics and materials to create new and wonderful items in the most zero waste way possible.

 <a name="decluttering"></a>
 ##### 1:00 -- 2:00 <br/> Decluttering Before Christmas

 Clear out for the season the conscious way.
-More info coming soon.
+Laura will give you practical ideas how you can take control of your life and clear out the clutter for good.
+She will tell you how to listen to your own heart, do more of what you love, and learn to let go of everything else.
+Laura is a relationship counsellor.
+She has been giving talks since 2014 on conscious living, decluttering and how they effect mental health and relationships.
+She lives a simple (slow, minimalist, zero waste) life with her husband and two sons in Dublin.

 <a name="gifting"></a>
 ##### 2:00 -- 3:00 <br/> Ideas for Experience Gifts

 Give memories, not clutter!
 Ideas and inspiration for gifting your loved ones with experiences to remember, rather than "stuff" ultimately destined for landfill...!
 Lots of gift suggestions for various ages, interests and budgets, while positively impacting the planet along the way!
 So many people these days seem to have everything they need already.
 Why not help them live in the moment by giving them the gift of a wonderful experience, instead?
-You'll reduce the burden on our planet, and the excess of unwanted consumer products around the holidays, which clog up our lives, and later, our landfill sites and oceans!
-Ditch the "stuff", and still get that all-important list sorted by Christmas eve, it's a win-win!

 This talk ist hosted by Sinéad.
 She is a musician and composer with a strong interest in the environment and climate action in particular.
-She has previously worked with WWF's Earth Hour initiative here in Ireland, and has completed training with Eco Unesco on Education for Sustainable Development from an environmental perspective.
 She finds an outlet for her environmental concerns with her facebook page, [Clarion Call for Climate Action](https://www.facebook.com/ClarionCallforClimateAction/), which will be running an experience-focused, eco gift guide throughout the month of December.

 <a name="buy"></a>